-Who is King Ahab?
+Who is King Ahab in the Bible?

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

-Question: Who is King Ahab?
+Question: Who is King Ahab in the Bible?

 Answer: King Ahab, according to the Bible, was the son of King Omri.
 He was one of Israel's most powerful rulers.
 He was King of the Northern Ten Tribes of Israel from 874 to 853 B.C.
 Many consider him the WORST ruler that ancient Israel ever had.
 His wife Jezebel was so evil that she has come to symbolize revengeful, malicious, immoral and cruel women throughout history.